qzyse2017/goodProblems/git.md

 # git

-_collect something helps to better user git_
+_collect something helps to better use git_

 ## sync a fork on GitHub
 REF: